chemgymrl/chemgymrl/docs/lesson_2_react.md

 The key to achieving a high reward in this simulation is to only add the reactants that are needed for the reaction to continue.
 This means that we will only add 3-chlorohexane and Na with our actions.
-This will allow us to maximize our reward as a large quantity of these reactants means the reaction with our target material will occur more often.
+This will allow us to maximize our reward.
+A large quantity of these reactants means the reaction with our target material will occur more often.
 We do this by running the following commands:

 ```python